Getting Started

 Make your first API call to the Quote Gallery API in under 5 minutes.

-Store your API key as an environment variable:
+Store your key as an environment variable so it's never hardcoded in your source:

 export QUOTE_GALLERY_API_KEY="your_api_key_here"